Nganga-A/Phase1-project/README.md

 2. Navigate to the project directory: `cd recipe-finder-app`
 3. Open the `index.html` file in your preferred browser.

+Deployment
+This project is deployed using Github Pages.
+You can access the live version of the app [here.](nganga-a.github.io/Phase1-project/)

 ## API Reference

 This project utilizes the [TheMealDB API](https://www.themealdb.com/api.php) to fetch recipe data.